chreekat/serenade.js/templates.md

 title: Templates
 ---

 The Serenade.js template language is inspired by Slim, Jade and HAML, but not identical to any of these.
+It is a declarative language, favoring descriptions over instructions.

 Any view in Serenade.js must have a single element as its root node.
 Elements may have any number of children.
 Elements can have attributes within square